rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base.md

 # Base

-A base is a meta-entity, stored on-chain or off chain.
+A base is a meta-entity.
 It is not an NFT, but can be thought of as the interface or abstract class for an NFT's render.

 A base is a JSON object with three properties: `symbol`, `type`, and `parts`.
 There is an implied `issuer` field, matching the address that created the base.